 Profitability is defined as management's ability to earn net income.
 A high profitability value will provide a signal or information (signaling theory) to stakeholders that the company's health is in good condition and not experiencing distress (Restianti and Agustina, 2018).
 Companies with any potential to have financial distress are companies with low profitability.
-Low profitability and even losses can happen because the expenses are greater than the income of the company.
-This shows the company's poor financial condition because they cannot generate sufficient profit.
+The era of globalization is always marked by rapid changes in overall economic conditions which cause a number of demands to emerge in response to the changes that occur.
+(Safrizal et al. 2020)Low profitability and even losses can happen because the expenses are greater than the income of the company.
+Previous research found that CSR can increase company value. (tarjo et al., 2022) This shows the company's poor financial condition because they cannot generate sufficient profit.
 If this loss condition is not immediately anticipated, it can result bankruptcy for the company (Cahyani and Iramani, 2022).
 This evidenced by some research results that conducted by Limbong et al. (2022), Wahyuningsih et al. (2022), and Caronge et al. (2022) that show negative effect of profitability towards financial distress.
 Thus the proposed hypothesis is: